 With the COVID-19 epidemic drifting back into the foreground of the cultural zeitgeist, it would be nice if the world’s other diseases, illnesses, and viruses took a holiday.
 But unfortunately, none of them got this memo.
-On May 18, the American Centers for Disease Control and Prevention (CDC) started to investigate a single case of the monkeypox virus that had affected a resident of Massachusetts.
+On May 18, the American Centers for Disease Control and Prevention (CDC) started to investigate a single case of the monkeypox virus (who’s names is now being updated) that had affected a resident of Massachusetts.
 Since then, the ABC has confirmed that it has spread into Melbourne and Sydney.
 On July 11, health authorities detected the first confirmed case of monkeypox in Queensland.

 Moreover, on July 21, the WHO determined that this virus has now spread across so many countries that it’s become a Public Health Emergency of International Concern.
 As Tedros Adhanom Ghebreyesus, the Director-General of WHO stated, “We have an outbreak that’s spread across the world rapidly, through new modes of transmission, about which we understand too little, and which meets the criteria.”